Jessica2112-dev/weather-app/README.md

 It focuses on UI design and basic API integration using JavaScript.

 ## Features
--Search for any city to get current weather information -Displays temperature, weather condition, and weather icons -Clean and simple UI using HTML and CSS
+- Search for any city to get current weather information
+- Displays temperature, weather condition, and weather icons
+- Clean and simple UI using HTML and CSS
--Interactive functionality  with JavaScript
+- Interactive functionality  with JavaScript

 ## Tech Stack
--HTML5
--CSS3
--JavaScript
+- HTML5
+- CSS3
+- JavaScript
--Weather API
+- Weather API
--Google fontw for styling
+- Google fontw for styling

 ##Live Demo
 https://jessica2112-dev.github.io/weather-app/